Kentico/devnet.kentico.com/README.md

 In order for a project to be registered on DevNet it has to fulfill several requirements, such as:

 - be related to any of the Kentico EMS products
-- function with the latest version of the related product
+- function with the latest major version of the related product
 - be well documented
 - open-source approach
 - contain a README file with: